hemant10jan/hemant10jan/README.md

 ## 👋 Hi there, I'm Hemant Singh!

 Welcome to my GitHub!
-I'm a Software Engineer with 1.5 years of professional experience working on real-time web application using ASP.NET MVC, handling enhancements, bug fixes, content customization, and feature development.
+I'm a __Software Engineer__ with 1.5 years of professional experience working on real-time web application using __ASP.NET MVC, handling enhancements, bug fixes, content customization, and feature development__.
-Additionally, have hands-on project experience with the MERN stack including REST API development, responsive UI with React & TailwindCSS, JWT-based authentication and database integration with Prisma ORM and Zod validation.
+Additionally, have hands-on project experience with the __MERN stack__ including __REST API__ development, responsive UI with React & __TailwindCSS__, JWT-based authentication and database integration with __Prisma ORM__ and __Zod__ validation.
-Strong in data structures, algorithms and Java with 800+ coding problems solved across LeetCode, GeeksforGeeks, and HackerRank.
+Strong in data structures, algorithms and Java with __800+ coding problems__ solved across LeetCode, GeeksforGeeks and HackerRank.

 <!--
 **hemant10jan/hemant10jan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.